padrinobook/padrinobook/README.md

 This is a free eBook written in markdown.
 It describes how I developed an application in [Padrino](http://www.padrinorb.com/).
-Feel free to fork this project and to correct my (silly grammar) mistakes.
+Feel free to fork this project and to correct my grammar.
+I'm not going to do premature optimazation until the book is nearly done.

 ## Current version